 With motorhomes, your choice of bike racks is similar to that of travel trailers.

 If you don’t plan to tow a car behind your motorhome, we would recommend hitch racks.
 Just like in case with trailers, here you can save a bit on more expensive rack features and swing arms, as you’re most likely don’t need access to motorhome’s rear part.

 If you’re towing a car behind a motorhome you can now use a tongue-mounted rack, or think about options of mounting the bikes on your smaller vehicle, depending on its body type.

 If you’ve made it this far, you’re really determined to buy the best rack out there, congratulations!

-Hitch racks are the easiest to install and have highest capacities (up to six bikes in some vertical models!).
+Hitch racks are the easiest to install and have the highest capacities (up to six bikes in some vertical models!).

 Roof racks work best on lighter bikes and low-profile cars like sedans and hatchbacks.
-With heavier bikes and high-profile cars like SUVs these racks become less attractive as it's hard to place a bike in an upright position.
-In that case you will need to carry a step stool.
+With heavier bikes and high-profile cars like SUVs, these racks become less attractive as it's hard to place a bike in an upright position.
+In that case, you will need to carry a step stool.

-You should also keep in mind that you can transport a maximum of two bikes on regular car roof.
+You should also keep in mind that you can transport a maximum of two bikes on a regular car roof.

 Trunk mounted bike racks can work on most cars (except vans and pickup trucks), but are more often seen on sedans.
-Trunk mount rack is the most budget way to haul your bikes, so you can sometimes see them on SUVs, minivans and hatchbacks, too.
+Trunk mount rack is the most budget way to haul your bikes, so you can sometimes see them on SUVs, minivans, and hatchbacks, too.